Yale-BIM/f21-assignments/assignment-3/README.md

     We suggest that, as a first try, you use the [Adam optimizer](https://www.tensorflow.org/api_docs/python/tf/keras/optimizers/Adam) when you train neural works with gradient descent.
 The optimizer tends to work well for many problems.
 You can read the original paper with full details of how it works here: [Diederik P. Kingma, Jimmy Ba.
 Adam: A Method for Stochastic Optimization](https://arxiv.org/abs/1412.6980).
+    A bit more information about the TensorFlow implementation can be found here: [tf.train.AdamOptimizer](https://www.tensorflow.org/api_docs/python/tf/train/AdamOptimizer).

 4. Complete the `test_model()` function in the train_and_test_saddle_function.py script.
 The function should output predictions for the given input matrix (test_input) using the `model.predict()` function.